Build a Happy Team

 More than you think.

-This month (April 2016), ASQ’s Quality Progress magazine is dedicated to the high cost of an unhappy workforce.
+In April 2016, ASQ’s Quality Progress magazine is dedicated to the high cost of an unhappy workforce.
 The edition has articles that look at disengagement from nation-wide, company-wide and individual basis.

 MEIRxRS staff Rosemarie Christopher and Paul Dionne appear on page 56, How to Be Happier at Work.
 We put forth the three tenants from the book Drive, The Surprising Truth About What Motivates Us, with tips on how you can find more personal satisfaction in your current job by focusing on developing Mastery, achieving Autonomy and figuring out your Contribution.